tommasosansone91/geoApp/geoproject/frontend_development_strategy.md

 when I am developing the forntend part,
- I move its component into the django project.
-I am leaving here the source components.
+I move its component into the django project in folder static: django/geoApp/static I am leaving here (geoproject) the source components.